dimastatz/cloud-profiler/docs/expert-system-for-profiler.md

 Improper usage of logging can have a significant impact on overall performance of software applications.
 Here is the most common performance issues when making use of logging:

-- Logging in the Hot Path: logging in a portion of the code that’s critical and executed very often is expensive.
+- Problem 1: logging in the Hot Path.
+Logging in a portion of the code that’s critical and executed very often is expensive.
 Unless it’s indispensable, you want to avoid logging here because it could cause an I/O bottleneck.
-- Expensive operation inside log: logging can and does impact performance.
+- Problem 2: expensive operation inside log.
+Logging can and does impact performance.
 One of the ways in which this can happen is when you perform expensive function calls that could be avoided.
 Consider the following line:
 ```java
 log.info(String.format("message %s", expensiveCall()));
 ```
-- Excessive Logging: avoid logging too much information.
+- Problem 3: excessive Logging.
 This can happen in an attempt to capture all potentially relevant data.
 ```java
 logger.info("Starting method execution: " + joinPoint.getSignature().getName() + " in class:"+joinPoint.getSignature().getDeclaringTypeName());
 Object result = joinPoint.proceed();
 logger.info("Exiting method execution: " + joinPoint.getSignature().getName() + " in class:"+joinPoint.getSignature().getDeclaringTypeName());
 ```
-- File I/O operations without a buffer: buffering is used to reduce IO operations when I/O is expensive.
-Buffered logger stores log records in memory and directs log to the destination on reaching the buffer threshold.
+- Problem 4: logging large messages.
+Consider an example when developer logs responses with payloads that come from external services.
+Another well known example when logging error with long stack traces.
+- Problem 5: slow write operations.
+By default, logging is blocking.
+When the runtime executes the log statement, the log gets written on the disk.
+The speed of writing onto the disk depends a lot on the underlying hardware which may be slow..

 ### Objectives
+Here are just a few recommendation to improve logging performance of your system

 ### Flow 2: [TBD]()